 - In a small bowl or cup, use a fork to stir confectioners’ sugar and lemon juice until smooth.
 Drizzle over cake.

-Using oil, instead of butter, in this recipe helps to keep the cake extra-moist.
 You can use 1/8 tsp (0.5 mL) lemon extract in place of the lemon zest.